ucsb-cs16-w18/ucsb-cs16-w18.github.io/_lab/lab01.md

 * If your partner shows up late, let your mentor know.
 Points will be deducted for students who don't show up on time.
 If you face difficulties with pair programming consult your mentor.

-## Step 1: Log on and create a directory for this lab
+## Step 1: Log on, and create a repo for this lab on github and create a local directory

 * Log into the pilot's CoE account on CSIL and open a terminal.
+* Pilot log into github: www.github.com.
+Create a new repo for lab01 in our class organization: ucsb-cs16-w18.
+You should follow the instructions from lab00 to do this
+* While on github, navigate to your repo.
+Click on the "Settings" tab, then click on the "Collaborators and teams".
+Search for your partner under collaborators and add them.
+Log out of github.
+* Navigator, log into github and accept the invitation.
-* Under your cs16 directory, create a new directory named lab01 (refer to lab00 for instructions if you have forgotten how to do this)
+* Under your cs16 directory, pilot create a new directory named lab01 (refer to lab00 for instructions if you have forgotten how to do this)

 You are now ready to get the starter code.

 ## Step 2: Getting the starter code  <a name="getstarter"></a>

-Copy the code from the instructor's account on the CSIL server into your local git directory.
-If your local git directory is lab01_alily_jgaucho issue the following command:
+Copy the code from the instructor's account on the CSIL server into your local lab01 directory by issuing the following command:

 ```
 $cp /cs/faculty/dimirza/cs16/labs/lab01/* ~/cs16/lab01/